jundalisay/superb/content/en/research/mohammad/quran/sura-110.md

 ---
 title: "Victory, Thorns, Monotheism, Daybreak, Mankind"
-heading: "Chapter 2a of the Quran Simplified"
+heading: "Sura 2a of the Quran Simplified"
-date: 2021-10-28
+date: 2021-09-16
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
-linkb: /research/mohammad/quran/
+linkb: /research/mohammad/quran/sura-105
-linkbtext: "Index"
+linkbtext: "sura-105"
 linkf: /research/mohammad/quran/
 linkftext: "Index"
 ---